 Lack of medical supervision during withdrawal

 The major risk when trying to detox at home is the lack of professional guidance.
-For example, alcohol abuse sufferers may run the risk of suffering from delirium tremens (DT) which can be fatal without medical supervision.
+For example, alcohol abuse sufferers may run the risk of suffering from delirium tremens (DT) a rapid onset of hallucinations, confusion, and cardiac symptoms which can be fatal without medical supervision.
 Other drugs may have very uncomfortable withdrawal effects which are considered medical emergencies as well.

 Unmodified environment triggers